 Stonewall, Texas, is home to the LBJ Ranch, which includes important places from the president’s life.
 Visitors can see the one-room schoolhouse where he learned to read, his grandparents’ house, and the Johnson family cemetery where the president and former First Lady are buried.

 The Texas White House where Johnson spent about one-quarter of his presidency still looks as it did in the 1960s.
-It is being rehabilitated as of January 2023 but is viewable from the outside.
+It is being rehabilitated as of January 2024 and is expected to reopen in late 2025.

 Nearby, Johnson City is the location of LBJ’s boyhood home and other landmarks significant in his early life.